bingoyahoo/ParticleFilter/README.md

 What we can do to get z is to use the camera to get the image distance aka focal length first:

 1. Place an object of known height at a known distance (say 30cm) away from the camera.
 You will get the object distance and object height in cm or m.
+In my case, I used a red sticker of 7.2 by 4cm.
 2. Use the camera to capture the object.
 3. Find out the height of the object in the image(using OpenCV).
 This will be in pixels.
 4. Use the formula to get the image distance aka focal length of the camera lens.